 “It’s good to read Uncle Bob’s take on Agile.
 Whether just beginning, or a seasoned Agilista, you would do well to read this book.
 I agree with almost all of it.
 It’s just some of the parts make me realize my own shortcomings, dammit.
 It made me double-check our code coverage (85.09 percent).”
 (Jon Kern)

 Nearly 20 years after the Agile Manifesto was first presented, the legendary Robert C. Martin (“Uncle Bob”) reintroduces Agile values and principles for a new generation – programmers and nonprogrammers alike.
-Martin, author of Clean Code and other highly influential software development guides, was there at Agile’s founding.
+Martin, the author of Clean Code and other highly influential software development guides, was there at Agile’s founding.
 Now, in Clean Agile: Back to Basics, he strips away misunderstandings and distractions that over the years have made it harder to use Agile than was originally intended.

 - Get back to the basics – what Agile is, was, and should always be